taufansatrio/Applozic-Web-Plugin/CUSTOMIZATION-DOC.md

 Step 2.
 Remove script mentioned in Step 1 under Getting Started section.

 Step 3.
+Add files to your web page:
+#### For Full view :
 Open sample/fullview.html file as a reference and add all scripts and html in your web page in the same order as given in fullview.html

+#### For Sidebox :
+Open src/sample/sidebox.html file as a reference and add all scripts and html in your web page in the same order as given in sidebox.html
 Step 4.
-You can modify css and js files based on your design, files are present under css/app/ and js/app folders.
+You can modify css and js files based on your design, files are present under src/css/app/ and js/app folders.